deysitirado36/Latin102/translation3.md

 **D. Translation

-7. He cleaned the dung from the stable of king Augeas in one day, a greater part while Iovis was his helper; by letting in a river he washed away all the dung.
+7. He cleaned the dung from the stable of King Augeas in one day, a greater part while Juppiter was helping; by letting in a river he washed away all the dung.

 8. He brought the bull with whom Pasiphae lay with alive from the island in Cerete to Mycenae.